 Smoking can also increase the risk of the buildup of fatty substances known as plaque inside your arteries.
 This condition is called atherosclerosis.
 It can lead to heart attack and stroke if left untreated.
 Hypertension can increase the rate of plaque buildup inside your arteries.

-Smoking vs. vaping
+Smoking vs. vaping and high blood pressure

 Vaping, or the use of electronic cigarettes, has risen in popularity in the past several years.
 Many vape manufacturers claim that vaping is a healthier alternative to traditional cigarettes.
 But studies about the effects of vaping are still inconclusive.